 Once a petition has been received, we will acknowledge it within ten working days, explaining what will happen next.
 Your petition may be rejected (see below) and, if this is the case, we will inform you.
 If your petition is accepted, details of the petition will also be published on the council's website.
 Petitions containing more then 1,500 signatures are debated at a full council meeting, unless the petition has asked for a senior council officer to give evidence at a public meeting.

 Petitions may be rejected if they do not conform to the above requirements, are considered to be vexatious, abusive or inappropriate, refer to a planning or licensing application, or refer to a decision where there is an existing right of appeal or other procedure in place (eg, council tax banding).
 A petition pay also be rejected if it is a statutory petition (for example, requesting a referendum on having an elected mayor).

-- Details of the petition will be published on the Council’s website.
+- details of the petition will be published on our website.